CH-YanikH/Project_TicTacToeWithKI/README.md

 Please enjoy this beginner's TicTacToe game with AI opponent and keep in mind that it represents one of my initial forays into C# and Windows Forms development.
 Your feedback and understanding are appreciated as I continue to learn and improve my programming skills.

 # Installation
+1. Download the source code from the Releases section.
+2. Extract the source code to a preferred location on your computer.
+3. Open the following path: TicTacToe/bin/Debug.
+4. Inside the Debug folder, you will find a file named TicTacToe.exe.
+Double-click on this file to start the game.

+That's it!
+You have successfully downloaded and launched the game.
+Enjoy playing!